roypartha-ethics2ai/roypartha-ethics2ai/README.md

 ## 🕉️ Closing Affirmation

 > “Let your work be rooted in dharma, not desire.
 Let your legacy be built on equity, not ego.”
-> — Inspired by the Bhagavad Gita, Chapter 2
+> — Inspired by the **Bhagavad Gita, Chapter 2**
+> This repository is not just a scholarly offering—it is a karmic gesture, a civic invocation, and a disciplined stand for ethical clarity in AI.
+May it serve those who seek wisdom over speed, compassion over control, and legacy over noise.

 ---